omerlatif123/Envirocabs-milestone-project1/README.md

 6. We want visitors to the site, to book on our website directly or download our app to book a cab.

     The Website Homepage has a button on the hero image that when selected takes the visitor to the booking form.
-Furthermore, on every page the website footer has the option to book directly through the website with a make a booking button or to select the apple or android icons that will allow the customer to download our app.
+Furthermore, on every page the website footer has the option to book directly through the website with the make a booking button or to select the apple or android icons that will allow the customer to download our app.
     These sections disappear when reduce to smaller devices as visually website look unattractive, but the booking button remains on the home page hero-image.

      ![image-9](assets/readme-files/image-2.png)

 7. We want visitors to be aware our fleet of vehicles are 100% electric and there 0% emissions, want to target customers who want to reduce their carbon footprint and those wanting to be greener.

-    On entering the Homepage, the visitor to the site is straightway given some information about Envirocabs.
+    On entering the Homepage, the visitor to the site is instantly given some information about Envirocabs.
 Icons and text provide information that the vehicles are electric and produce no emissions.
-Other headers such as Service provide more in-depth information type of cabs Envirovcabs offer (standard 5-seater car, executive car, and 7-seater car), and other services such as removals (van) we offer but emphasising our fleet of vehicles are 100% electric and produce 0% emissions.
+Other headers such as services provide more in-depth information type of cabs Envirovcabs offer (standard 5-seater car, executive car, and 7-seater car), and other services such as removals (van) we offer but emphasising our fleet of vehicles are 100% electric and produce 0% emissions.
 Further our commitment section is a whole page dedicated to the companies practices and initiatives to become greener.

    ![image-10](assets/readme-files/image-9.png)
    ![image-11](assets/readme-files/image-10.png)